Liopun/py3/README.md

 # py3 [![Run on Repl.it](https://repl.it/badge/github/Liopun/py3)](https://repl.it/github/Liopun/py3)
 My Python Learning Journey

-In this Github repository, I'm documenting my journey by writing out the details so that, if you want to follow along, there will be an explanation of what I did, why, and with some references back to the practice questions.
+In this Github repository, I'm documenting my journey by providing solutions to python questions that are available on the internet for beginners, so that you can follow along.
+Details about the questions are provided.

 But not too much theory, I want this to be a practical journey so feel free to contribute an good examples you want to share!